933 S. Broadway Los Angeles, CA 90015 |

 The 1955 main floor TODD-AO booth:

-When the main floor booth was built in 1955 for the 70mm TODD-AO run of "Oklahoma," it was equipped with 35/70mm Norelco DP70 projectors.
-The original versions of these machines had two motors, designed to run at either 24 or 30 frames per second.
+When the main floor booth was built in 1955 for the 70mm TODD-AO run of "Oklahoma!," it was equipped with 35/70mm Norelco DP70 projectors.
+The machines had two motors, designed to run at either 24 or 30 frames per second.
 The United Artists was the second Los Angeles theatre equipped for the process -- following the Egyptian.
-The Egyptian page has more details about the process.
+The Egyptian page has more details about TODD-AO.

 The first two TODD-AO features ("Oklahoma" and "Around The World In 80 Days") were shot and run at 30fps.
 The third feature, "South Pacific" (1957), was shot at 24 fps -- as were all subsequent ones.
 The TODD-AO format, with a 5 perforation high frame, an aspect ratio of 2.21 to 1 and six channel stereophonic sound, became the industry-standard 70mm format.

 The initial TODD-AO installations utilized a very large, deeply curved screen.
 Later most theatres replaced these with screens with less curvature for better focus.
-The Norelco machines are long gone from this booth.
-Presumably they were pulled out when United Artists closed the theatre after the year-long run of "Oklahoma."
+The Norelco machines were presumably pulled out when United Artists closed the theatre after the year-long run of "Oklahoma!"
+It was the only 70mm film to play at the theatre.

 Digital projector: Barco 4K DP4K-32B with a 6Kw lamp